-Activity involving the management, investment and marketing of Alternative Investment Funds (AIFs) is mainly regulated by: the Undertakings for Collective Investment Law (Regime Geral dos Organismos de Investimento Coletivo), enacted by Law no. 16/2015 of 24 February 2015 (the UCI Law), which implemented, in Portugal, Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS Directive), as amended from time to time; Directive 2011/61/EU on Alternative Investment Fund Managers (the AIFMD), which sets out most of the rules relating to AIFs; CMVM Regulation no. 2/2015 on Undertakings for Collective Investment (Regulation no. 2/2015), which sets forth more specific rules regarding certain aspects of the UCI Law; and the Portuguese Securities Code (Código dos Valores Mobiliários or PSC), enacted by Decree-Law no. 486/99 of 13 November 1999, as amended from time to time, which entered into force on 1 March 2000.
+Activity involving the management, investment and marketing of Alternative Investment Funds (AIFs) is mainly regulated by: the Undertakings for Collective Investment Law (Regime da Gestão de Ativos), enacted by Decree-Law no. 27/2023 of 28 April 2023 (UCI Law), which implemented, in Portugal: Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS Directive), as amended from time to time; Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD), which sets out most of the rules relating to AIFs; CMVM Regulations 2/2015 and 3/2015 (CMVM Regulations), which set forth more specific rules regarding certain aspects of the UCI Law (soon to be replaced by a new CMVM Regulation); and the Portuguese Securities Code (Código dos Valores Mobiliários or PSC), enacted by Decree-Law no. 486/99 of 13 November 1999, as amended from time to time, which entered into force on 1 March 2000.